xlegend1024/az-cloudscale-adv-analytics/05RunMLBatch.md

 ## 2.2.
 Create SQL DB Table dataset

-Create a new dataset for sql db table which has customer information in SQL Database
+Create a new Azure Data Factory dataset for sql db table that has customer information in SQL Database

-Drag and drop 'Copy Data' module form the left panel
+__Drag and drop__ 'Copy Data' module form the left panel

 __Select__ _'Source'_ tab and __select__ 'tblcustomer' srouce dataset